 The following details of the book reviewed should be provided:

 Please note that, as specified in the Editorial Policy, preference will be given to contributions by researchers new to the field.
 However, contributions from more experienced researchers will also always be welcome.

 The advisory panel will always keep a balance of new researchers and established scholars.
 The composition of the panel will be reviewed regularly to make sure that this remains the case.

-Ruth Abou Rached (University of Southampton, UK)
+Ruth Abou Rached (University of Manchester, UK)

-Edmund Chapman (University of Manchester, UK)
+David Charlston (University of Liverpool, UK)